linode/docs/docs/websites/varnish/How-to-Integrate-Varnish-Cache-with-Nginx-for-both-SSL-and-plain-HTTP-WordPress-Websites-on-Debian-8-(Jessie).md

 		sudo nano /etc/nginx/nginx.conf

-10. Comment out the following two lines, because well include these SSL settings in the server block for the SSL websites in the `/etc/nginx/sites-enabled/default` file.
+10. Comment out the following two lines, because we'll include these SSL settings in the server block for the SSL websites in the `/etc/nginx/sites-enabled/default` file.
 So, make them look like this:

 	{: .file-excerpt }
 	/etc/nginx/nginx.conf